cschaech/scSpecies/README.md

 ## Prerequisites

-This repository requires Python 3.9.16. [(Download here)](https://www.python.org/downloads/).
+This repository requires Python 3.9 [(Download here)](https://www.python.org/downloads/).
 Please ensure that you have this version installed on your system before proceeding with the setup.
+We used version 3.9.16.

 ## Setting Up the Environment